-STRAND 3: MEASUREMENT AND DATA INFANT & TODDLER GUIDELINES Cognitive Development AZ EARLY LEARNING STANDARD Sorts and Classifies HEAD START EARLY LEARNING OUTCOMES FRAMEWORK Measurement AZ KINDERGARTEN STANDARD Measurement and Data Explore object characteristics in many different ways.
-(ATL) Shows eagerness and curiosity as a learner.
-(ATL) Sorts and classifies objects by one or more attributes (e.g., size, color, shape, texture, use).
+ALIGNMENT - STRAND 3: MEASUREMENT AND DATA

+INFANT & TODDLER GUIDELINES AZ EARLY LEARNING STANDARD HEAD START EARLY LEARNING OUTCOMES FRAMEWORK AZ KINDERGARTEN STANDARD Cognitive Development Sorts and Classifies Measurement Measurement and Data Explore object characteristics in many different ways.(ATL) Shows eagerness and curiosity as a learner.
+(ATL) Sorts and classifies objects by one or moreattributes (e.g., size, color, shape, texture, use).
 Explains how items were sorted into groups.
 Ask questions to gather measurable data.
-Compares or orders up to five objects based on their measurable attributes such as height or weight.
+Compares or orders up to fiveobjects based on their measurable attributes such asheight or weight.
 Uses comparative language, such as shortest, heavier, or biggest.
-Asks questions that can be answered through an investigation, such as "What do plants need to grow?" or "What countries do the children in our class come from?"
+Asks questions that can beanswered through an investigation, such as "What do plants need to grow?" or "What countries do the children in our class come from?"
 (SR) Classify objects into given categories; count the number of objects in each category and sort the categories by count.
 (Limit category counts to be less than or equal to 10).
 Describe measurable attributes of a single object (e.g. length and weight).
-Directly compare two objects with a measurable attribute in common, to see which object has "more of"/ "less of' the attribute, and describe the difference (e.g. directly compare the length of ten cubes to a pencil and describe one as longer or shorter).
+Directly compare two objects with a measurable attribute in common, to see which object has "more of"/ "less of the attribute, and describe the difference (e.g. directly compare the length of ten cubes to a pencil and describe one as longer or shorter).
 Directly compare the heights of two children and describe one child as taller/shorter.

+Engage in and actively explores self, objects, and surroundings.
+(ATL)

+Uses consistent sounds, gestures, or words to communicate.
+(LDC)

+Approach and explore new experiences in familiar settings.
+(ATL)

+Displays data to answer simple questions about themselves or the environment.

+Uses descriptive language to compare data in picture graphs or other concrete representations.

-Represents observable phenomena Engage in and actively Displays data to answer simple questions about with pictures, diagrams, and 3-D explores self, objects, themselves or the models. and surroundings.
-(ATL) environment.
-Uses senses and simple tools to Uses consistent sounds, observe, gather, and record data, Uses descriptive language to gestures or words to such as gathering data on where compare data in picture communicate.
-(LDC) children's families are from and graphs or other concrete creating a graph that shows the representations.
-Approach and explore number of children from different new experiences in countries. familiar settings.
-(ATL) Draws conclusions, constructs explanations, and verbalizes cause and effect relationships.
+Represents observable phenomena with pictures, diagrams, and 3-D models.

+Uses senses and simple tools to observe, gather, and record data, such as gathering data onwhere children's families are from and creating a graph that shows the number of children from different countries.

+Draws conclusions, constructs explanations, and verbalizes cause and effect relationships.

 Communicates results, solutions, and conclusions through a variety of methods, such as telling an adult that plants need water to grow or putting dots on a map that show the number of children from each country.

-STRAND 3: MEASUREMENT AND DATA (Continued) INFANT & TODDLER GUIDELINES AZ EARLY LEARNING STANDARD HEAD START EARLY LEARNING OUTCOMES FRAMEWORK AZ KINDERGARTEN STANDARD Explore object characteristics in many different ways.
-(ATL) Analyzes data from charts and graphs to answer questions.
+ALIGNMENT - STRAND 3: MEASUREMENT AND DATA

+INFANT & TODDLER GUIDELINES AZ EARLY LEARNING STANDARD HEAD START EARLY LEARNING OUTCOMES FRAMEWORK AZ KINDERGARTEN STANDARD Explore object characteristics in many different ways.
+(AL) Analyzes data from charts and graphs to answer questions.
+Compares objects and uses terms such as longer-shorter, hotter-colder, and faster-slower.
+Uses non-standard units of measurement (e.g., hands, bodies, containers) to estimatemeasurable attributes.
+Uses various standard measuring tools for simple measuring tasks.
+Orders objects by measurable attributes.
 Analyzes and interprets data and summarizes results of investigation.